Now that you have committed to improving your fitness, what is keeping you motivated?

 Many companies and organizations are invested in the health and wellness of their employees.
-It is a known fact that healthy employees who engage in fitness and other wellness activities perform better in the workplace.
+It is a fact that healthy employees who engage in fitness and other wellness activities perform better in the workplace.

 The Institute for Healthcare Consumerism states: